How to Plan Circle Time for Preschool and Kindergarten

 - Sample circle time

 Preschool circle time

-Children generally look forward to a routine event like circle time.
-There is a sense of anticipation - along with predictability - in gathering with classmates in a designated space.
+b) Children generally look forward to a routine event like circle time.

 Here are a few ideas to consider for an effective circle time.